I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 9 a.m. — I make myself a matcha and walk the dog.

 1 p.m. — Working; I treat myself to a lunch of a cheese bun and ham sandwich.
-We used to eat it every Sunday while growing up but the cost of ham has been outrageous.
+We used to eat that every Sunday while growing up but the cost of ham has been outrageous.
 The deal at Costco yesterday was $1.50 for 100g, which is really good.

 1:15 p.m. — I seal the wooden deer Christmas decoration we bought last year.
 It sits outside our front door and needs to be weather-proofed, and I’ve been putting it off for five months.
-But the weather is good and we have newspapers.
+But the weather is good and we have newspapers to do it.
 The dog and the cat don’t like my wooden deer.

 1:30 p.m. — Nap!